The Importance of Cat and Dog Vaccinations in Greenfield, WI

-What good can pet vaccinations do against contagious viruses and diseases?
+What good can cat and dog vaccinations do against contagious viruses and diseases?
 A lot, as a matter of fact.
 Like human vaccines, vaccines for cats and dogs contain antigens, which mimic certain diseases.
 Once injected, these antigens will trigger the immune system to produce antibodies, which in turn will target the antigens.
 If your pet comes into contact with a certain disease later in life, their immune system will be equipped to recognize and destroy it.
+Call (414) 529-3577 to schedule an appointment for your pet!

 Our Vaccines for Cats and Dogs